open-ephys/gui-docs/source/User-Manual/Plugins/LFP-Viewer.rst

 * **Reverse order:** Displays the channels in opposite numerical order (highest-numbered channels at the top of the screen).

 * **Sort by depth:** Displays the channels by depth, if this information is available.
-Currently, there are no source nodes that include this information, although this will change soon.
+Currently, only the :ref:`neuropixelspxi` plugin includes information about channel depth.

 * **Skip:** Sets the display to show every Nth channel.
 This is useful if you're using a probe with many densely space contacts, and don't need to visualize every one simultaneously.